valentingolchev/dotfiles/README.md

 ## Usage

-In oorder to symlink a specific package to $HOME you need to run the following command:
+In order to symlink a specific package to $HOME you need to run the following command:

 ```bash
 stow <package> -v -t ~